High-value, high-risk and vital public records

 - accessibility requirements (e.g. position, authorisation, access to storage if off-site, recovery protocols for systems).

-Fields and entries in a vital records register can include:
+Fields and entries in a vital public records register can include:

-- Record type and description: public authority's revenue, expenditure, debt recovery, contracts, licences, legal documents, and records scheduled for permanent preservation in an approved retention and disposal schedule
+- Public record type and description: public authority's revenue, expenditure, debt recovery, contracts, licences, legal documents, and public records scheduled for permanent preservation in an approved retention and disposal schedule

-- Explanation: why the records would be of high risk if they were not available (e.g. accounting records would be considered vital records when current and/or unaudited)
+- Explanation: why the public records would be of high risk if they were not available (e.g. accounting public records would be considered vital public records when current and/or unaudited)

 - Location: off-site, storage facility, data centre

-- Date for review: date scheduled for disposal–retain minimum of 7 years after end of financial year in which transaction was completed, then destroy
+- Date for review: date scheduled for disposal–retain minimum of 7 years after end of financial year in which transaction was completed, then dispose

 - Format: paper, microfilm, tape, digital

-- Accessibility requirements: who is authorised to access the records; will the records be required in the event of a service disruption
+- Accessibility requirements: who is authorised to access the public records; will the public records be required in the event of a service disruption

 - Responsible department or work area (e.g. Corporate Services–financial management)